belongtothenight/SMRBS-ESP32/algorithm/README.md

 # Summary of algorithm

-"alg_test" files are coded to create custome module for this project/repo.
+"alg_test" files are coded to create custome module for this project/repo.<br>
-"alg" file are the finished module integrated from generations of "alg_test" files.
+"alg" file are the finished module integrated from generations of "alg_test" files.<br>
-Other files are used to do different measurements and experiments based on "alg" module.
+Other files are used to do different measurements and experiments based on "alg" module.<br>

 ## 1. ALG Function Structure